earthly/website/blog/_posts/2023-10-23-manage-python-monorepo.md

 You can find the demo solution [in the `solution` branch of this GitHub repository](https://github.com/SystemCraftsman/pants-python-monorepo-demo/tree/solution).

 Finally, If you have a monorepo the extends beyond python, using languages like go or Rust that Pants supports less well, then you should take a look at [Earthly](/).
-It’s open source and works with your existing build tools.
+It's open source and works with your existing build tools.

 ## Outside Article Checklist

-- [ ] Create header image in Canva
+* [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
+* [ ] Optional: Find ways to break up content with quotes or images

-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
+* [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
+* [ ] Run `link-opp` and find 1-5 places to incorporate links
-- [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`
+* [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`